FW System Setup - Mac OS

 Loaded Configuration File => /usr/local/etc/php/8.2/php.ini

-Note where your Configuration File is loaded from (in case it is different from the default /usr/local/etc/php/8.2
+Note where your Configuration File is loaded from (since you installed using brew, it will likely be in /opt/homebrew).

 -